stevezhu/meteor-sass/README.md

 Meteor package for sass and scss using [node-sass](https://github.com/sass/node-sass).

 Compatible with Meteor 0.9.0 and above.
-Meteor package for sass and scss using [node-sass](https://github.com/sass/node-sass).

-Compatible with Meteor 0.9.0 and above.

 Currently only compatible with os.osx.x86_64 architecture.